Tiny Epic Kingdoms Rules

 Story

-under pressure is entirely in your hands.
+In Tiny Epic Kingdoms, you rule!
+But whether you reign supreme or crumbleunder pressure is entirely in your hands.
 You will be exploring lands and factions,

 expanding kingdoms, exploiting opportunities, and exterminating all those who